zuozhenggh/learning-library/oci-library/oci-hol/cloud-native/intro/intro.md

 In this lab, you will:

 * Create an OKE Cluster
-* Deploy an eCommerce microservices-based solution to Kubernetes
+* Deploy an eCommerce microservices-based solution to Kubernetes (MuShop App)
-* Create an Autonomous Transaction Processing (ATP) Database using the OCI Service Broker
+* Monitor your Kuberntes Cluster and the deployed App
 * Create a Function Application
+* Clean up the deployments

 ### Prerequisites